IntelRealSense/librealsense/wrappers/tensorflow/README.md

 		procedure, so it serves as directly up sampling via learning the best way that this compressed image should be up sampled and using convolution filters for that.

-		Unet Architecture:
+		## Unet Architecture:
-		Input image goes through some convolutions, then it is downsampled by using max pooling then it goes through more convolutions downsampled again, and so on until it reaches the deepest layer after that it is upsampled by half so we get back the sizes (see image below), then we concatenate the features of each connection and these concatenated features go through some more convolutions, then upsampled then it is joined (concatenated) back with the parallel layer, but we lose information as we go down through max pooling (mostly because it reduces the dimention by half), and
+		Input image goes through some convolutions, then it is downsampled by using max pooling then it goes through more convolutions, downsampled again, and so on until it reaches the deepest layer after that it is upsampled by half so we get back the sizes (see image below), then we concatenate the features of each connection and these concatenated features go through some more convolutions, then upsampled then it is joined (concatenated) back with the parallel layer, but we lose information as we go down through max pooling (mostly because it reduces the dimention by half), and